Empathy and Innovation in Veterinary Hospital Design

 Sarah Cantine & Brian Hoeft

 Veterinarians engage in empathy more than many professions as part of their work.
 Their patients can’t verbally express what their difficulties are, and veterinarians can’t explain the concept of medical care back.
 To transcend the communication barrier, veterinarians creatively use their professional experience, active observation, and patience to establish a connection and trust with the animals they treat.
 Communicating this empathy is important for the animal’s well-being and receptiveness to treatment, and often for the veterinarian’s own safety.
 The architecture of the veterinary hospital should be an extension of veterinary care and requires the same level of professional experience, active observation, and patience in its design, plus a certain level of questioning the status quo to push these spaces forward and meet identified needs.
-Empathy and innovation are integral to the design process and ensure that the architectural solutions not only support but advance the important work within.
+Empathy and innovation are integral to the veterinary hospital design process and ensure that the architectural solutions not only support but advance the important work within.

 With The New Road Ahead project, the Oregon Humane Society (OHS) embarked on an ambitious plan to create a campus dedicated to the wide range of pet animal needs.
 OHS already had very successful adoption and spay and neuter programs, food banks, training classes, a residency program for Oregon State University veterinary students in their Shelter Hospital, rescue services, and the Humane Law Enforcement department.
 Despite the successes of these programs, the needs of our community and the capabilities of our existing facilities were not aligned.
 From this understanding came a plan to build facilities for emergency animal housing, long-term retraining, specialized housing spaces where animals can heal physically and socially, an expanded forensics facility, and the Community Veterinary Hospital that would support all campus programs, offer lower-cost medical care to the public to keep pets with the families that loved them, and a facility designed to teach the next generation of veterinarians.
 In this piece, we will specifically examine the approach to the Community Veterinary Hospital.

-Scott Edwards Architecture has extensive experience in veterinary clinics and hospitals as well as working with over 90 non-profit organizations.
+Scott Edwards Architecture has extensive experience in veterinary clinics and veterinary hospital design as well as working with over 90 non-profit organizations.
 OHS has over 150 years of experience in animal welfare and holds a position of leadership and training within their industry.
 The organization aimed to reexamine everything they thought they knew about animal care facilities in order to be open to innovation and remain flexible for any unknown challenges the future may bring.
 They looked to SEA to guide this exploration process, engaging their many stakeholders, from volunteers to doctors to donors, to develop a thoughtful and comprehensive approach.

 The new Community Veterinary Hospital reception area is open, inviting, and accessible.